 Water Rate Schedule Is A Legislative Decision That’s Subject to Referendum

-The City of Dunsmuir established a new water rate master plan, which Ms. Wilde sought to challenge by referendum.
+In Wilde v.
+City of Dunsmuir, the City of Dunsmuir established a new water rate master plan, which Ms. Wilde sought to challenge by referendum.
 She gathered the requisite number of signatures, but the City refused to put the referendum on the ballot on the basis that the water rates were an administrative decision subject to initiative, but not to referendum.
 Ms. Wilde accordingly changed tactics and gathered signatures to put her own initiative on the ballot.
 At the same time, she filed a petition for writ of mandate to place the referendum on the ballot.
 The trial court denied the writ and the voters rejected Ms. Wilde’s initiative.

 On appeal, the Third District Court of Appeal overturned the trial court.
 The trial court was required to issue a peremptory writ of mandate ordering the City to place Wilde’s referendum on the ballot.

 As a procedural matter, the City argued on appeal that the appeal was moot because Ms. Wilde’s initiative was on the ballot.
 The Court soundly rejected that argument.
 The initiative was distinctly different from the referendum The initiative would have imposed a different rate schedule than the City’s master rate schedule whereas the referendum would simply repeal the City’s master rate schedule.
 The Court reasoned that voters might dislike both Ms. Wilde’s and the City’s rate schedules, thereby voting against Ms. Wilde’s initiative but for Ms. Wilde’s referendum.
 Therefore, the appeal was not moot because the court could grant relief by requiring the referendum to be put on the ballot.